-Climbing to the top of St Peter’s dome is possible, and it’s actually one of the highlights of a trip to Rome!
-This post explains how to find the entrance to St Peter’s dome, how difficult the climb is and how to purchase the tickets.
+Climbing to the top of St Peter’s dome is one of the highlights of a trip to Rome.
+Here is how to climb the dome and how to skip the queue.

 Not that many visitors know that it is possible to climb up to the top of St Peter’s dome (the “cupola”).
 Actually getting on top of St Peter’s dome is one of Rome must do, and a great opportunity to enjoy a fantastic and dizzying city panorama all around Rome and to admire a top down view of St Peter’s basilica nave.